Pregnancy & Postnatal Reflexology

 A recent study has shown how reflexology can improve sleep quality in postnatal women:

 Your baby is very welcome to come with you to your postnatal session and will probably sleep through the experience!
-Once your baby is over 4 weeks of age I can show you how perform simple reflexology routines on your little ones feet!
+Once your baby is over 4 weeks of age I can teach you how to perform an effective reflexology routine on your little ones feet!

 Please also visit my Baby and Toddler Reflexology page for ways reflexology may help your baby.